stefancliff/stefancliff/README.md

 - 👋 Hi, I’m @stefancliff
-- 👀 I’m interested in Games Design, Games Programming, Software and Data Engineering
+- 👀 I’m interested in Games Design, Games Programming and Software Engineering
 - 🌱 I’m currently learning at Singidunum in their SDE course.